RetailDAO/Docs/retail-DAO-docs/docs/Token_Ecosystem/Token_Utility.md

 - Modifying tokenomics, such as adjusting token supply policies.
 - Voting on user experience improvements for RetailDAO’s platform or services.

-## Additional Utilities of $RETAIL

-- **Access to Token-gated features**: $RETAIL tokens, grant holders privileged access to RetailDAO’s private channels such as the "Alpha Zone" and "VIP Zone", giving early access to new features and bounties.

-- **Incentive Mechanisms**: $RETAIL :coin: token it is used to reward users for actions like contributing to the project’s development, or engaging in community activities, like our QestN bounties and Engage dynamics.